drsnyder/gantry/README.markdown

 See the source code for more documentation.

 ## TODO

- + process the results of a command as soon as they are ready. don't wait for the whole agent pool to be derefed
+ + clean up import/requires
  + download/*
  + capture?

+## DONE
  + local exec
+ + process the results of a command as soon as they are ready. don't wait for the whole agent pool to be derefed (using future insteaf of agents)

 ## License